Introduction

 Talk to a lawyer

-First, meet with a family law lawyer to find out what your rights and responsibilities are.
-Either of you might be entitled to spousal or child support, or property, assets, or pensions that you don't know about.
+Before you begin your own divorce, meet with a family lawyer to find out about your rights and responsibilities.
+You or your spouse might have a right to spousal or child support, or to property, pensions, or other assets that you don't know about.
 Or you might have to pay spousal or child support or take responsibility for certain debts.
-The court won't usually order a divorce unless all these things have been settled.
+The court won't usually order a divorce unless your family law issues (particularly child support) have been settled in a written agreement or court order.

-If you don't know a lawyer, try calling the Lawyer Referral Service.
+To find a lawyer, call the Lawyer Referral Service.

 Dividing property and debts